Storm on the ropes after Mercury makes another comeback to force winner-take-all Game 5

 However, the game ended with Breanna Stewart smothered by defenders beneath the basket and the Storm never getting off a shot.

-Stewart finished with 22 points while Natasha Howard had 14, Alysha Clark 13 and Jewell Loyd 11.
+Stewart finished with 22 points while Natasha Howard had 14, Alysha Clard 13 and Jewell Loyd 11.

 Phoenix received a playoff career-high 29 points from Brittney Griner, who also had 12 rebounds.